rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## Dealing With Asynchronous Behavior in Tests

 - Angular tests generated by the CLI use the asynchronous function `compileComponents` and wrap it in the `async` function
-- `compileComponents` is required for testing when classes reference external files through `templateUrls` and `styleUrls`.
+- `compileComponents` is required for testing when classes reference external files through `templateUrls` and `styleUrls`
 - We usually don't need to do this
   - Webpack will inline our templates and css as part of the build process
   - But we will often need to use `async` and a similar function `fakeAsync` in our tests